InnerSourceCommons/managing-innersource-projects/introduction/introduction.md

 Losing yourself in the group for the good of the group, that’s teamwork.”

+Since the collaboration methodologies used in OSS projects are providing high quality innovative technology thanks to engaged development communities, why not applying same methodologies inside your company?
+That's Inner Source, or Inner Sourcing.

+If you haven't decided yet to apply Inner Source in your company, we recommend you start reading "Getting Started with InnerSource"[^3] by Andy Oran.
+After that, or if you have already dediced to start the Inner Source path, this book will give you better understanding of Inner Source scenarios, framework and management skills.

 The Digital Transformation hype
 -------------------------------

-During the same period of time, many companies have started facing what they call their “Digital Transformation”, to become software omnichannel companies[^3].
+During the same period of time, many companies have started facing what they call their “Digital Transformation”, to become software omnichannel companies[^4].
 They become heavy IT users and the key transformation steps usually are defined by

 -   breaking cross-organizational silos (cultural change)